harbassan/spicetify-apps/README.md

 If you have any questions or issues regarding the app open an issue on this repo.
 Please specify your spicetify version and installation method if you do so.

-If you really like the theme i'd be grateful if you liked the repo ❤️.
+If you really like the app i'd be grateful if you liked the repo ❤️.